mason1ee/FYP-25-S2-12/readme.md

     External library used for generation of PDF report.

 - background.js -
+Script running in the background.
 Initializes default whitelist and blacklist on installation via chrome.storage.local, etc.

 - content.js -
 The scanning logic JavaScript for the extension.
 The main scanning function is located in index.js but the scanning logic is all inside content.js